NeuropsyOL/SENDA/README.md

 ## Known Issues
 - Sometimes the scan button complains about mission bluetooth permissions but does the scan for Movella sensors anyway.
 - On a new installation multiple restarts of the app might be necessary until it asks for and notices newly granted permissions
+- Some phones don't respect the foreground service and wakelock.
+A possible workaround is to set the app to unlimited background power usage in the app settings.

 ## Acknowledgments
 [liblsl Library](https://github.com/sccn/labstreaminglayer/tree/master/LSL): I used this library to develop this application.